Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 Homeschooling get-togethers.
 With other mums and stuff.

-If you are new to homeschooling and the leader of the duck pond suggests a get together with all the other parents, tell them that your cat has just died and you have to go to Afganistan to bury it.
+If you are new to homeschooling and the leader of the duck pond suggests a get-together with all the other parents, tell them that your cat has just died and you have to go to Afghanistan to bury it.

 Probably because of my insecurities and feelings of I’m-not-really-good-enough.

 The events were always held in the same homeschooly venues.
-An odd-smelling room with orange polyester curtains flaying at the windows and a switched off tea urn that the group was banned from using.
+An odd-smelling room with frayed orange polyester curtains at the windows and a switched-off tea urn that the group was banned from using.

 And parents.